This post may contain affiliate links. Please read our disclosure policy.

-Kibbi Bil Sanieh comes in handy when you’re in need of a grand meal that will satisfy guests and looks like you slaved over it lol.
+Kibbi Bil Sanieh comes in handy when you’re in need of a grand meal that will satisfy guests and looks like you slaved over it.
 This can be made easily and in a short time.

-Serve baked kibbeh with salad: from a simple tomato, onion, and cucumber salad to a classic Arabic Salad or fattoush.
-You can pair it with yogurt or a cucumber yoghurt salad.
-Simply serve it with fresh cut veggies like radishes, shallots, and peppers, or a tzatziki sauce which is my favorite with kibbeh.
+You can pair it with yogurt or a cucumber yogurt salad.
+Simply serve it with fresh-cut veggies like radishes, shallots, and peppers, or a Homemade Tzatziki Sauce (Greek Yogurt and Cucumber) which is my favorite with kibbeh.

 Baked Kibbeh is wonderful because it tastes amazing served warm and tastes even better served cold!
 It’s all about preference here, but try it both ways and you won’t regret it!